 The MAC entity shall for each PSSCH duration:

 1> for each sidelink grant occurring in this PSSCH duration:

+2> select a MCS table allowed in the sl-ResourcePool which is associated with the sidelink grant;

+NOTE X: MCS table selection is up to UE implementation if more than one MCS tables are configured.

 2> if the MAC entity has been configured with Sidelink resource allocation mode 1:

-3> select a MCS which is, if configured, within the range that is configured by RRC between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH included in sl-ConfigDedicatedNR;
+3> select a MCS which is, if configured, within the range that is configured by RRC between sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH associated with the selected MCS table included in sl-ConfigDedicatedNR;

 3> set the resource reservation interval to 0ms.